ManuelVU/categorization-with-chmm/src/README.md

 TO DO

+Need to change ffsb function to allow for a total trials variable to be specified by the user instead of allowing the total number of trials to be equal to the length of the response vector.

 Need a function that can update all stimulus unobserved values in a single pass using the ffbs function, then we could do some parallel computing using that function.

+Function that computes the gradient and the posterior density for samples from the two inertia parameters in the model.
+This functions will be used by the Hamiltonian algorithm in order to generate proposals for the parameter chains.

+Hamiltonian Monte Carlo function that generates samples for the inertia parameters in the model (needs gradient and and posterior density functions).